bryanrtboy/InputTutorial/README.md

 #### Script: Place target:
 * On mouse down
    * target appears
-   * target is placed on the ground
+   * target is placed on the ground below the mouse pointer
-   * target follows the mouse pointer
+   * target follows as the mouse pointer moves

 * On mouse up
-   * target is placed
+   * target is placed and becomes a valid target
    * frog knows where the target is, but does not move yet

 #### Script: audio input trigger script